arbabiha/DMD-for-ergodic-systems/README.md

-The DMD routinesin the +DMD folder:
+The DMD routines in the +DMD folder:

 companion-matrix DMD = DMD_Vanilla,